YukiMatsumura/koma/README.md

 process.stop(id)
 ```

-If you send Broadcast Intent with the ADB command, you can measure it without adding any code.
+If you send Broadcast Intent with ADB command while the app is in front, you can measure it without adding any code.

 ```kotlin
 Koma.init(